Table of Contents

 We help you calculate fuel expenses that you will incur by using TVS XL 100.
 To check your monthly fuel expenses, you have to enter the distance in km you travel in a day and the fuel price in your area.
 As per current inputs, the monthly fuel cost for XL 100 with a Mileage of 60 is ₹ 850.

 One of the most important structures we look at while buying a motorcycle or a scooter is fuel productivity, aka mileage.
 The more mileage a bike bounces, the more savings a family could have in their regular budget.
-While all the two-wheeler manufacturers provide an ARAI with a tested mileage figure for each product, none give out the same figure in the real conditions.
+While all the two-wheeler manufacturers provide an ARAI with a tested mileage figure for each product, none give out the same figure in real conditions.

 Various forms of mileage

 There are several ways to calculate the mileage of your bike or scooter.
-But a correct way is the tank full to tank full method.
+But the correct way is the tank full to tank full method.
 Here, we tell you five modest steps to calculate your bike’s mileage accurately

 Ask the fuel pump to set the fuel filler to the gentlest.
-Plug fuel till the neck of the fuel chamber, then type a detailed note of the fuel level.
+Plug fuel into the neck of the fuel chamber, then type a detailed note of the fuel level.
 Set the trip meter to 0 previously you leave the petrol pump.
 Ride the motorcycle or scooter for about 100kms

 Go to the petrol pump.
 Repeat step number 1.
-Calculate mileage by dividing 100kms by the number of litres.
-If you like to keep track of the fuel and mileage expenses every month, you should use a smartphone app as it will make your life quite easy.
+Calculate mileage by dividing 100kms by the number of liters.
+If you like to keep track of fuel and mileage expenses every month, you should use a smartphone app as it will make your life quite easy.
 We recommend an app called Fidelio.
 It has a good user interface and keeps track of multiple vehicles.